marr05/RAG_TO_AWS/README.md

 # RAG_TO_AWS

+This app is loaded with books on NLP, and is able to answer most of the questions regarding Natural language Processing and Machine Learning.

 A Python RAG App using FLASK.
 To deploy on AWS.
 Using AWS Bedrock for LLM access.
 Amazon_Titan_Text for embeddings, and Llama 3 : 70b Instruct for inference.

 ## Deployment HACKS